Glorious Seattle Weekend

 Whether or not it’s actually true is up for debate.
 But now there’s data from a networking app proving that the Freeze may be a legitimate phenomenon.

-If you want a glorious Seattle weekend that includes cultural events, people watching and fabulous photographic opportunities, just ignore the Freeze thing.
+If you want a glorious Seattle weekend that includes cultural events, people watching, and fabulous photographic opportunities, ignore the Freeze thing.

 A long weekend getaway or a week in Seattle includes the surrounding Seattle area.
-If you are driving, you can visit the whole area.
-Mass transportation is limited.
-Renting a car at the airport is highly encouraged.
-Rent a car in advance the rates are great.
+If you are driving, you can visit the whole greater area, including National Parks, and Eastern Washington.
+Limited Mass transportation isn’t great in the PNW.
+It will improve with our Tram in the future.
+Rent a car at the airport if you are flying into Seattle.
+Make sure to rent a car in advance for great.
+I recommend AARP car rentals and Costco car rentals for the best rates.
 The map shows how spread-out Seattle is.
-The greater Seattle is huge.
-Cities like Seattle because the West Coast cities are much bigger than East Coast cities.
+The greater Seattle is enormous.
+Cities like Seattle because the West Coast cities are much bigger than in East Coast cities.
 Seattle’s size and diversity provide plenty of exciting options for you to discover.

 If you are into finding little-known facts about the music scene, for example, you can keep it simple and go to one of these free places.
-You can go to Bruce Lee’s grave site to catch a fabulous city view and see one of the oldest areas of Seattle.
+You can go to Bruce Lee’s gravesite to catch a fabulous city view and see one of the oldest areas of Seattle.
 Go to Kurt Cobain’s park bench.
 The bench is near the site of his death, and maybe you can channel Nirvana.
 You can also catch a great view of Lake Washington from there.
-Or music fans can go to the Jimi Hendrix’s Memorial to find some memories.
+Music fans go to the Jimi Hendrix’s Memorial.
+There they find some memories from the sixties.
 Seattle is laid back.
 We try to keep things simple.
-Seattle has interesting things to do and can accommodate anyone’s interests.
+Seattle has exciting things to do and can accommodate anyone’s interests.

 Hour by hour itinerary

 Seattle has one incredibly annoying fact.
 The traffic in Seattle is a hassle.
-Be aware Seattle roads are congested with traffic jams.
-Don’t worry about it, just plan for it.
-Traffic even occurs on the weekend.
-Don’t let the traffic ruin your trip, please expect some road delays.
+Be aware, Seattle congested roads with traffic jams happen even on weekends.
+Don’t worry about it, plan for it.
+Traffic also occurs on the weekend.
+Don’t let the traffic ruin your trip, and please expect some road delays.
 Endure, the traffic because Seattle is worth the visit.
 Watch out for toll roads and bridges.
 Avoid the 520 floating bridge if you don’t want to pay a fee.

-Seattle is a great place for a glorious Seattle weekend.
+Seattle is an excellent place for a glorious Seattle weekend.
 Hopefully, you will come to Seattle, as a solo woman traveler or with a friend.
 Seattle is a fun place to visit.